matthewhirschey/holiday-circuit-playground/projects/day-04-snowman-glow/README.md

    - If your LEDs aren't lighting up:
      - Check that the longer leg (positive) is connected to A1 or A2
      - Check that the shorter leg (negative) is connected to GND
-     - Verify the 220Ω resistors are properly connected
      - Make sure your alligator clips have good connections
      - Try swapping the LEDs to see if one might not be working
      - Double-check your code for typos